On The Opposite of Magic, writing and kumquats

 Q. Who’s your publisher?

 A. I am.
 The indie publishing movement is awfully exciting these days.
 Writers have so many new ways to reach readers.
-(So while in some ways I’ve come full circle — my dad helped me self-publish the novella I wrote at age 9 — it’s also completely different now.)
+So while in some ways I’ve come full circle—my dad helped me self-publish the novella I wrote at age 9—it’s also completely different now.

 Q. Where can I get advice about writing/finding an agent/indie publishing?

-Here are a few blogs to get you started, all of which helped me:
+A. Here are a few blogs to get you started, all of which helped me:

 Agent Kristin Nelson’s Pub Rants, a helpful look at the publishing world, including tips for people on the hunt for an agent.
-Check out the blogs she links to, too.

 Alexandra Sokoloff’s Screenwriting Tricks for Authors.
 I’m way too much of a scaredy-cat to read her horror/suspense novels, but her blog is a gold mine for any writer.
 Her explanation of how to use the three-act structure to strengthen your novels turned me from a seat-of-the-pants plotter to a planner.